olejardamir/Hertz/CommunityTesting.md

 1. purchaseTokens – You must enter the amount in Ethereum (decimals allowed) that you are willing to spend.

 2. purchaseEth – Once you have enough tokens, you may want to convert them back to Ethereum.
+NOTE: there are 18 decimals and you must include the decimals (without a point or a comma).

 3. transfer – Transfer some tokens to any account, to see how the burning works and to see how much Ethereum you will be getting after that.